DorkSoul/4th-Year/Rich Web/Lab4/lecture-review/answers.md

 some refrences to https://developer.mozilla.org/en-US/docs/Web/CSS/content The CSS Box Model is a way of representing the layout of HTML elements on a webpage.
 It consists of several different components:

 Content: This is the element's actual content, such as text or an image.
+It is the blue area in the diagram.

 Padding: This is the space between the content and the border.
 It is transparent and is used to create space around the content.